 In January 2006, a personal credit rating system was launched nationwide to be used to assess consumer credit risk and set ratings standards.
 This system is an important move in developing China’s consumer credit industry, and increase bank loans to individuals.

 The central government has allowed several small banks to raise capital through bonds or stock issues.
 The reform of the banking system has been accompanied by PBOC’s decision to decontrol interest rates.
 Market-based interest rate reform is intended to establish the pricing mechanism of the deposit and lending rates based on market supply and demand.

 After China’s banking sector opened completely to foreign banks on December 11, 2006, export opportunities have developed for foreign commercial banks.
 However, major Chinese commercial banks will continue to dominate the retail banking market.
 In addition, domestic commercial banks have successfully restructured their operations.
 A dynamic process of interaction and integration is already underway between domestic and foreign banks as noted by the strategic investments made by foreign banks.
 In short, both opportunities for cooperation and competition are expected between Chinese banks and foreign banks.

 Private banking and the retail-banking sector: China’s high net worth individuals (with assets larger than USD1 million to invest) are an important segment.
 The rising household income levels and an increasingly wealthy population continue to foster demand for a wide range of wealth management products.
 A report by Boston Consulting Group stated that nearly 310,000 households in China each hold net investment assets worth more than US$1 million.
-China is now fifth in the world in terms of having the largest number of millionaires.
+China is now third in the world in terms of having the largest number of millionaires.